chnoblouch/aethervr/README.md

 python aethervr_tracker.py
 ```

-## System Components
+## Components

 ### OpenXR Runtime

 The OpenXR runtime (`aethervr.dll`) is a shared library written in the [Banjo
 programming language](https://chnoblouch.github.io/banjo-lang/).
 It currently
-supports Windows and applications that use Vulkan or D3D11 as their graphics
+supports Windows and applications that use Vulkan, Metal, or D3D11 as their graphics
 API.

 The runtime currently implements these extensions: